Early Days -The Road to Theatre?

 Towards the end of high school, after a brief stint as head of the Army Historical Section, my father retired from the Forces and was preparing for a late-life career-switch to academe by living in India and studying Sanskrit and early Asian Philosophy.
 Mervyn Sprung had an unusual concordance of will power and drive that enabled him, at the age of 23 to learn enough German in three years to write a Phd in philosophy in Berlin, and then, at the age of 53 to learn Sanskrit and become an internationally recognized translator of early Buddhist texts.

 I had joined the Reserves, the Governor General Foot Guards, (the “GGFG’s”) as a summer job, and enjoyed it, but my hankering for a life in the military slowly waned.
-I have wrestled with the question of my Father’s influence on my fate in the fictional autobiographical short story, Fathers and Sons; in the 2022 article in the online magazine, Montreal Serai, In the Beginning was the Loghouse; in On Father’s Day a Review of Dad, a column I wrote in 1995 for the Montreal Gazette; and also in the January 2000 Lives Lived column I wrote for the Globe and Mail.
 Having started reading books on the history of ancient Ur, Babylon and Egypt and the exploits of Heinrich Schliemann, I enrolled at McGill (Fall 1965) thinking/dreaming I would end up as the first contemporary Western archeologist to get permission to dig in China.

 My McGill professors were so bored with what they were teaching, their boredom infected me.
 I took what today would be called a “gap year”, hitched around Europe ending up (Fall 1966) in Freiburg, southern West Germany, and enrolled in the university to study German literature.
 When I saw a poster in the student cafeteria announcing a casting call for actors, not knowing a soul, I plucked up my courage and auditioned in German for the university theatre group.
 I had barely seen any theatre, (was there any in Canada at the time?), never done any theatre, never even had any interest in theatre.
 I was merely, so I thought, auditioning to meet fellow students.
 (Yes, women my age too.)
-It was an open audition with, as I remember, roughly 40 students vying to act in the next production.
+It was an open audition with, as I remember, roughly 40 students vying to act in the next production of the university drama group.
 We all sat in a small studio theatre and one by one were invited up on the stage to read a poem.
 After some 39 wanna-be’s had auditioned, a long afternoon, the gentleman organizing the audition asked if there was anyone else in the room who wanted to be heard.
-Scared shitless, but tapping into an unconscious vein of drama sap I had no idea was in me I, somehow, raised my hand.
-Handed a book of Brecht poems, I was asked to read Errinerung a die Maria A. (There it is, -my first encounter with Bertolt Brecht.
+Scared shitless, but tapping into an unconscious vein of drama sap I had no idea was in me, I, somehow, raised my hand.
+Handed a book of Brecht poems, I was asked to read Errinerung An Die Maria A. (There it is, -my first encounter with Bertolt Brecht.
 Bizarre/Fate?)
 Imagine my surprise, a week later, to get a phone call: “The actor we had cast dropped out.
 Are you interested in being part of our production?”
 The play was The Automobile Graveyard by Fernando Arrabal, cutting edge (for its time), “Theatre of the Absurd”.
 Not that I had any idea what that was.
 Where did I get the idea I could act? -It just never occurred to me that I couldn’t.
 And yes, I did meet a woman, a fellow actor, the brilliant, highly literate, intimidatingly intelligent, Marianne Markgraff.
 Where is she today?
 After a moderately successful run in Freiburg, we were chosen as the West German representative for the 1967 international student drama festival in Zagreb in (then) Yugoslavia.

 Marianne and I drove from Freiburg in her green, beat-up VW bug that, with a dead battery, had to be push-started to get going.
-Ideally we would try and park overnight on a down hill incline to ease the morning’s start.
+Ideally we would find an overnight parking spot on a down hill incline to ease the morning’s start.
 Made for some fun, late-night post Kneipe (bar) pushing exploits through the main streets of Yugoslavian towns and villages.
 The plays/productions I saw at that Zagreb festival, performed by university drama groups from all across Europe, were astonishing… I had no idea theatre could be so enthralling.
 The Sorbonne University’s Rabelais adaptation still features in my memory today, over 50 years later, fresh as this morning’s coffee.
 The Russians brought the latest in Stalinist Romance: Boy meets Girl, Girl meets Tractor, all three fall in love.
 Manchester University did a trimmed version of Hamlet with a playground balance-beam as the conceptual central prop.
 (Imagine: “To be or not to be…” on a balance beam slowly undulating up and down!)
 The host Yugoslavians did their translation of Margaretta D’Arcy and John Arden’s fanciful anti-war play, Ars Longa Vita Brevis.
 My imagination was ravished.
 That festival was the bell clapper that set my internal creative overtones resonating.
 I returned to Montreal and McGill for the Fall of 1967, a theatre hook set deep in my guts.

 Above two photos taken early morning of July 1, 1967.
 This is the Bertholdsbrunnen, the statue in the centre of Freiburg commemorating Duke Berthold, the medieval founder of the city.
 Look closely you will see the maple leaf on the lance.
 The sash draped over the horses snout proclaims the founder of Freiburg to be a member of Canada’s “Centennial Knights of the Round Table”.
 In the dead of night, as a “canadien errant” student at the university, I carried a ladder through the streets of Freiburg and invested Herr Duke Berthold with his adornments as my contribution to Canada’s 100th birthday.
 Typical student prank.
 By midday the police had divested the founder of Freiburg of his Canadian Centennial regalia.